Measures Of Central Tendency In Psychology

 • Type of Data: For nominal data (e.g., colors, categories), the mode is the only appropriate measure.
 For ordinal data (e.g., rankings), the median is often preferred.
 For interval and ratio data (e.g., temperature, height), the mean, median, and mode can all be used, but the choice depends on the distribution.

 • Shape of Distribution: In symmetrical distributions, the mean, median, and mode are typically equal or very close.
-However, in skewed distributions, these measures will differ.
+Even so, in skewed distributions, these measures will differ.
 In positively skewed distributions (tail extending to the right), the mean is typically greater than the median, which is greater than the mode.
 In negatively skewed distributions (tail extending to the left), the mean is typically less than the median, which is less than the mode.

 • Presence of Outliers: If there are significant outliers in the data, the median is generally a better choice than the mean, as it is less affected by extreme values.